 GGWSL's second O50 season will begin Sunday, June 24, 2018!
 Join the fun and make new friends!
 Instructions for joining our second season, Summer 2018, will be posted in early May.

-To ensure that our O50 has a good foundation and ability for growth, this summer 2017 season only, we are accepting over O45's!
-Over 45's who sign up this summer will be grandfathered for future seasons!
-To be eligible you must have turned 45 in 2017.
+To ensure that our O50 has a good foundation and ability for growth, we will once again be accepting over O45's!
+Over 45's who sign up this summer (or did last summer) will be grandfathered for future seasons!
+To be eligible you must turn 45 in 2018.

 - All games will be played on Sundays, starting on June 24 until August 12.

 - All games will start at 9:00 am or 11:00 am

 - All games will be held at Tom Bates Field - North Turf - Gilman Ave. exit off of hwy 80 (same exit as Golden Gate Fields).